-High-quality toilet seats can be found for as little as £25 and offer very good value for money.
+High-quality toilet seats can cost as little as £25 and some models will offer very good value for money.

-The model to avoid from the outset is undoubtedly the basic white plastic toilet seat which will quickly turn yellow or break down.
-These models are easily recognisable due to the fact they have the lowest price ranges, but also because the seat itself is relatively flexible (and therefore has a higher risk of cracking).
-The hinges are also made of plastic or low-quality metal.
+That said, the model to avoid from the outset is undoubtedly the basic white plastic toilet seat which will quickly turn yellow or break.
+These models are cheap and the seat itself tends to be relatively flexible making it more liable to cracking.
+The hinges will either be made of plastic or low-quality metal.

 - Flexibility (rigid or flexible)